 In its 2016 ranking of best health care jobs, U.S. News and World Report ranked physician assistant (PA) fourth in best health care jobs.
-Physician assistants are medical providers who are licensed to diagnose and treat illness and disease and to prescribe medication for patients.
+Sometimes referred to mistakenly as physician’s assistants, physician assistants are medical providers who are licensed to diagnose and treat illness and disease and to prescribe medication for patients.
 They work in physician offices, hospitals and clinics in collaboration with a licensed physician.

 The physician-PA relationship is fundamental to the profession and enhances the delivery of high-quality health care.
 Because of their advanced education in general medicine, modeled after physician education, physician assistants can treat patients with significant autonomy.

 In a primary care setting, physician assistants can provide nearly all of the clinical services a physician does, including:

 - Perform physical exams

 - Assist in surgery

 Every day, thousands of people have access to quality health care because there are physician assistants in their communities.
 Physician assistants are critical to increasing access to care for rural and other underserved patients as they are often the only health providers in these areas.
 Nearly 300 million patient visits were made to physician assistants, and approximately 332 million medications were prescribed or recommended by physician assistants in 2008.

 Physician assistants also work in specialties outside of primary care, including medical and surgical specialties and sub-specialties.

 In 2014, physician assistants held 94,400 jobs, with physician’s offices employing 57% of physician assistants and hospitals employing 22%.
 Seven percent were employed in outpatient care centers, 3% by government entities and 3% in educational services (state, local and private).